cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - msg, message to be signed, a byte string

 Outputs:
-- randomMsg, a byte string that is 32 bytes longer than input msg
+- input_msg, a byte string that is 32 bytes longer than msg

 Steps:
 1. msgPrefix = random(32)